-- 11. It is not permitted to keep the ball in the team's possession without making any recognisable attempt to attack or to shoot on goal.
-Similarly, it is not allowed to delay repeatedly the execution of a throw-off, free throw, throw-in, or goalkeeper throw for one's own team (see Clarification No. 4).
-This is regarded as passive play, which is to be penalised with a free throw against the team in possession of the ball unless the passive tendency ceases (13:1a). - The free throw is taken from the spot where the ball was when play was interrupted. - 12.
-When a tendency to passive play is recognised, the forewarning signal (hand signal no. 17) is shown.
+11. It is not permitted to keep the ball in the team's possession without making any recognisable attempt to attack or to shoot on goal.
+Similarly, it is not allowed to delay repeatedly the execution of a throwoff, free throw, throw-in, or goalkeeper throw for one's own team (see Clarification No. 4).
+This is regarded as passive play, which is to be penalised with a free throw against the team in possession of the ball, in principle after the forewarning signal has been shown unless the passive tendency ceases (13:1a).

+The free throw is taken from the spot where the ball was when play was interrupted.

+12. When a tendency to passive play is recognised, the forewarning signal (hand signal no. 17) is shown.
 This gives the team in possession of the ball the opportunity to change its way of attacking in order to avoid losing possession.
 If the way of attacking does not change after the forewarning signal has been shown, the referees can whistle for passive play at any moment.
-If no shot on goal is taken by the attacking team after a maximum of 4 passes, then a free throw is called against this team (13:1a, procedure and exceptions see Clarification No. 4, section D).
+If no shot on goal is taken by the attacking team after a maximum of 4 passes, i.e. when the 5th pass is received by a teammate, then a free throw is called against this team (13:1a, procedure and exceptions see Clarification No. 4, section D).